toejough/dictmerge/README.md

 # now this will apply to both "[1, 2, 3], 4" (fine) and "1, [2, 3, 4]" (error)
 ```
 ###default merge
 If there is no merge rule set for a pair of types, ```BaseMerge``` will use whatever is configured for the ('default', 'default') pair.
+By default, this is defined as the tuple merge.

 #what else